BayAreaMetro/clpr/README.md

 It can be used to help answer questions like the following:

-- What are Station-to-Station Tabulations for Fixed-Guideway systems?
+1. What are Station-to-Station Tabulations for Fixed-Guideway systems?
-- What are Major Transfer Movements?
+2. What are Major Transfer Movements?

+For example:
-    BART to/from MUNI
+- BART to/from MUNI
-    CALTRAIN to/from MUNI
+- CALTRAIN to/from MUNI
-    CALTRAIN to/from SCVTA
+- CALTRAIN to/from SCVTA
-    Ferry Service to/from MUNI or BART
+- Ferry Service to/from MUNI or BART
-    The above movements are (ideally) station and route specific
+- The above movements are (ideally) station and route specific

 Installation
 ============